srid/chronicle-rust/README.md

 ## WHITEBOARD

 - DONE Connect to local postgrest and get some info to display on frontend
-- TODO postgrest: design schema
+- DONE postgrest: design schema
-- TODO web: render a basic timeline
+- TODO web: render a basic timeline of thoughts
 - TODO jwt login
 - TODO deploy